materialsinnovation/pymks/doc/intro.rst

-The ``MKSHomogenizationModel`` uses 2-point statistics, so we need provide a basis function to discretize the microstructure with.
+The ``MKSHomogenizationModel`` uses 2-point statistics, so we need provide a discretization method for the microstructures by providing a basis function.

 .. code:: python